fbridault/pres/RMLL/f4s.rst

 ========================

 - Also called *Bundle*
-- Group services, by thema and/or by dependency
+- Group services, by theme and/or by dependency
+- Loaded dynamically
 - Examples:
     - **ioITK**: reading/writing image or mesh data with ITK formats
     - **uiImageQt**: user interface controls using Qt to manipulate images